zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-09-26-decision-intelligence.md

 * [Your most important architecture decisions might be the ones you didn't know you made](https://architectelevator.com/architecture/important-decisions/), by Gregor Hohpe, 2020

 ## Questions to Consider
+Use the following questions to think about how decisions are framed, informed, and improved in your environment.

 * *How do you typically approach decision-making in your professional role, and in what ways could you incorporate the principles of decision intelligence to enhance your decision-making process?*